Viacheslav1510/Portfolio_Project_1-Explore_Ukraine/README.md

 (Developer: Slava Kondriianenko)

 Discover Ukraine is a website for tourists who want to go on a trip to Ukraine.
-The website presents the most visited places of Ukraine, as well as a store where you can choose some souvenirs from the country.
+The website presents the most visited places of Ukraine, as well as a shop where you can choose some souvenirs from the country.

 <img src="" alt="" width="200" height="200">